hill19850213/vitis_ai_custom_platform/README.md

 ## Based on zcu104 sturcture, You can construct the simliar block diagram on zu6eg<br /><br />

 ## Create the Vivado Hardware Component and Generate XSA<br /><br />
-1. Source <Vitis_Install_Directory>/settings64.sh, and run the Vivado by typing "vivado" in the console.<br />
+1. Source <Vitis 2020.2_Install_Directory>/settings64.sh, and run the Vivado by typing "vivado" in the console.<br />
 2. Create a Vivado project named zu6eg_custom_platform .<br />
    a) Select ***File->Project->New***.<br />
    b) Click ***Next***.<br />